CUAnschutzBDC/docker_singularity_recipes/long_read_scRNA_seq/dorado/README.md

-# General docker for ATAC-seq and ChIP-seq analysis
+# General docker for long read analysis
 This image contains `dorado v0.9.6` and `ont-modkit` used for analysis of nanopore data.
 All packages and versions can be found within the `pixi.toml` and `pixi.lock` files.

 ## Downloading the image